-The fellow receives the coin in his gourd, rises slowly from the ground, and retreats a step or two, keeping his fiery red eyes shifting between the passent and our countenances.
-He is direct offense.
+The fellow receives the coin in his gourd, rises slowly from the ground, and retreats a step or two, keeping his fiery red eyes shifting between the present and our countenances.
+He is direly offended.

-"Bounty!-May Allah preserve vol. with the perate irony).
-Bounty! it is my right-my can my daily bread-my God's gift, not yours rupee; O, ye brothers of Hátim!-our rupee.
-Time was when men gave me a thousand wear the Moslem cloak-ye crows dressed in partition feathers!-Corpses and eaters of corpses was faces are blacker than yours?
-There, ye ways.
+"Bounty!-May Allah preserve you (with desperate irony).
+Bounty! it is my right-my due-my daily bread-my God's gift, not yours!
+One rupee; O, ye brothers of Hátim!1-one rupee!
+Time was when men gave me a thousand.
+You wear the Moslem cloak-ye crows dressed in parrot's feathers!-Corpses and eaters of corpses!-whose faces are blacker than yours?
+There, go your ways.
 A bad road and a curse to you."

-When visiting Holy Places, Mr. But I are make up my mind to eat some "dust."
-We make up my mind to eat some "dust."
-We make up my mind to eat some "dust."
-We make up order our Afghan servants, who, in space of sanctity of Kalandarhood, look eagerly to the instruct the fellow in the bieneigness.
-You would certainly use his staff; the days make then appear, and the consequence would be saided, he is a reverend whom the cloth property and to get through our pilgrimage as quiexes a possible.
+When visiting Holy Places, Mr. Bull, I always make up my mind to eat some "dust."
+We might order our Afghan servants, who, in spite of the sanctity of Kalandarhood, look eagerly for the job, to instruct the fellow in the bienséances.
+But he would certainly use his staff; the dagger might then appear, and the consequence would be serious.
+Besides, he is a reverend whom the cloth protects.
+It will be better to leave him a Roland for his Oliver, and to get through our pilgrimage as quickly as possible.

-"Abubekr, Umar, and Usman be-configuration."

-Go thy ways, O follower of an infamous paters.
+"Abubekr, Umar, and Usman be-confounded!
+Go thy ways, O follower of an infamous patron saint!"2

-saint!"